 When I was a teacher (in 3rd grade, before we started our cooking classes for kids online, our lunch situation was, I think, rather unique.
 The children ate in the rooms, and the classroom teacher was the one in charge.
-I don’t think many teachers actually spend lunchtimes with their students; so many are in lunchrooms or have lunch aides of some sort.
+I don’t think many teachers actually spend lunchtimes with their students since most schools have lunchrooms or lunch aides of some sort.
 I had to eat my healthy lunch on the go, but I didn’t mind it.

 It was actually quite a treat to

 (a) see my kids interact with each other more spontaneously,

 (b) observe what kind of foods for lunch they brought and how much they ate, and

 (c) get a chance to read books to them and/or chat with them while they ate.